seglo/learning-spark/README.md

 development-5159-5d7 us-central1-a n1-standard-2 10.8.67.247    104.154.xxx.xxx RUNNING
 ```

 A handy reference page from mesosphere with pertinent details about your cluster.
+It also contains details on how to establish an OpenVPN VPN connection to it.

 ![Mesosphere cluster page](https://raw.githubusercontent.com/seglo/learning-spark/master/presentation/mesosphere_cluster.png)